nmwsharp/geometry-central/docs/docs/surface/utilities/simple_polygon_mesh.md

 Currently, UV coordinates are only read from file for the `obj` format.

 For writing, only `obj` is supported.
-Note that `PlyHalfedgeMeshData` [provides additional ply writing routines](../io/) for halfedge meshes, including storing buffers of data.
+Note that `RichSurfaceMeshData` [provides additional ply writing routines](../io/) for surface meshes, including storing buffers of data.

 The desired file type can be passed as the `type` to any of the routines below as an unpunctuated lower-case string, like `#!cpp readMeshFromFile(myFilename, "stl")`.